David Hittner: Education, military service and early career

-Hittner received his undergraduate and law degrees from New York University.
+Hittner received his undergraduate degree from New York University, serving as the president of his graduating class.
+Hittner received his Juris Doctor degree from New York University School of Law.
 He passed the New York bar exam, and served two years in the Army as an infantry captain and paratrooper.
 Hittner then moved to Houston to pursue his legal career.

 After passing the Texas bar, Hittner joined a private firm, gaining expertise in litigation and courtroom procedure.
 Hittner also developed an interest in family law and in 1975 was among the first class of Texas lawyers certified as family law specialists.

+Judicial career

 State court service

 Hittner twice campaigned for election to judgeships in Harris County's Courts of Domestic Relations.
 Those races were unsuccessful, but in 1978 Democratic Texas Governor Dolph Briscoe appointed Hittner to the 133rd Judicial District Court of Harris County.
 He subsequently won election twice, serving until 1986.